Zayyadibrahim/Data-Analytics-Assessment/README.md

 Steps below:
 1. I created a CTE called latest_tx, which fetches:
-    * The most recent transaction date (MAX(DATE(transaction_date))) per plan.
+    * The most recent transaction date per plan.
 The transaction_date column is in a datetime format, so I converted to just date.
     * I filtered the transactions to include only actual inflows by checking that confirmed_amount > 0.

 2. In the main query: